urbanlab/griotte/docs/en/installation.rst

 Installation from scratch
 *************************

-Whole scoop on installing a full featured Griotte device with AP capability (no ethernet bridging or forwarding though).
+Whole scoop on installing a full featured Griotte device the hard way, with AP capability (no ethernet bridging or forwarding though).

 Image & base config
 ===================